Grant Funding for Programs That Address Social Determinants of Health

-Identifying funding sources is critical to sustaining programs that address social determinants of health (SDOH).
-To review potential funding agencies, associations, and organizations, see Funders of Rural Programs in the Rural Community Health Toolkit.
-RHIhub's Online Library also provides a list of active and inactive funding opportunities related to SDOH.
+Identifying funding is crucial for sustaining rural programs that address social determinants of health (SDOH).
+To review a list of potential funding agencies, associations, and organizations for rural programs, see Funders of Rural Community Health Programs in the Rural Community Health Toolkit.
+Our Online Library also provides a list of funding opportunities related to SDOH.

-Many rural programs rely on grant funding from federal agencies, regional commissions and agencies, and philanthropic organizations in order to sustain programs that address SDOH.
-Some grant programs focus on specific SDOH, such as transportation or housing, while others fund grantees that are addressing multiple SDOH.
+Many rural SDOH programs rely on grant funding from federal agencies, regional commissions and agencies, and philanthropic organizations.
+Some grant programs focus on specific SDOH, such as transportation or housing, while others address multiple SDOH.

 - The Federal Office of Rural Health Policy within the Health Resources and Services Administration funds rural programs across the country to improve access to quality healthcare services.

-- The Centers for Disease Control and Prevention offers many grant programs that address SDOH, including the Racial and Ethnic Approaches to Community Health (REACH) program.
-Rural grantees have focused on issues that include neighborhood infrastructure, food access, and access to opportunities to increase physical activity.
+- The Centers for Disease Control and Prevention offers grant programs that address SDOH.
+One example is the REACH program, through which rural grant recipients have supported efforts to improve neighborhood infrastructure, food access, and opportunities for physical activity.

-- The U.S. Department of Housing and Urban Development funds investments in rural affordable housing and housing quality initiatives, such as the Rural Capacity Building for Community Development and Affordable Housing Program.
+- The U.S. Department of Housing and Urban Development funds investments in rural affordable housing and housing quality initiatives, such as the Rural Capacity Building Program.
+The HUD website also maintains the HUD Exchange Rural Gateway, a clearinghouse of resources related to rural housing and economic development.

 - The U.S. Department of Transportation, the U.S. Department of Health and Human Services, and the U.S. Department of Education all provide funding for rural transportation systems.
 The Rural Transportation Toolkit describes specific federal grant programs that support rural communities, including the Federal Transit Administration's Formula Grants for Rural Areas — 5311.